kquinsland/kquinsland.github.io/poe-at-a-distance-ruined-my-cat5-speeds/index.md

 After a bit more testing, I determined that the PoE HAT on the rPi is 'fine' when the PoE source is CLOSE... which probably explains the 'works fine on other networks' fact above.

 That leaves just the 'problem is OS independent' fact which - after thoroughly vetting every part of the network and PoE system - makes it pretty obvious that the problem must be between the rPi and the cat5 cable coming from the wall.
-There's _only_ the PoE HAT between the rPi and the cat5 cable coming from the wall.
+There's *only* the PoE HAT between the rPi and the cat5 cable coming from the wall.
 I borrowed a PoE HAT from another host elsewhere on the network and the problematic rPi started behaving again.
 Network transfer speeds were appropriate and the web app / dashboard was performant again!

 **Conclusion**: the PoE HAT powering a home automation dashboard has failed in such a way that makes the `eth0` interface all but useless. replacing the HAT solved the problem.

-## TL;DR:
+## TL;DR

 Several months ago, the home automation dashboard displayed on a PoE powered rPi 4 started to act up.
 Further investigation showed absolute crap network performance from the host to any other point on the LAN or WAN.
 After testing each component in isolation, the PoE HAT was the only reaming suspect.
-After further investigation, the failure mode is _not present_ when the PoE source is _close_ to the client, only when the source is far from the client.
+After further investigation, the failure mode is *not present* when the PoE source is *close* to the client, only when the source is far from the client.

 So if you have a PoE powered rPi project out there w/ abysmal `eth0` performance, try replacing the PoE hat...

-Also, if anybody knows _why_ this happened, I'd love to know.
+Also, if anybody knows *why* this happened, I'd love to know.